gowizzard/dotfiles/README.md

 # dotfiles

 Here you can find my dotfiles and configurations that I use on my macOS system.
 I have been using these configurations for a while now, and I am quite happy with them.
 I have tried to keep the configurations as simple as possible, so that they can be easily understood and modified.
-I have also included a Makefile to automate the installation process, so that you can easily set up your system with my configurations.

 > [!NOTE]
 > I have recently switched to macOS, so I am still in the process of setting up my system.
 I will update this repository as I make changes.